owkin/fedpydeseq2/docs/usage/installation_developers.md

-# Package installation for developpers
+# Package installation for developers

 ## 0 - Clone the repository